ASO=AIDS service organization; CBO=community-based organization.

-Your healthcare provider may prescribe a different medicine than DOVATO if you are planning to become pregnant or if pregnancy is confirmed in the first 12 weeks of pregnancy.
+Your healthcare provider may prescribe a different medicine than DOVATO if you are planning to become pregnant or if pregnancy is confirmed during the first 12 weeks of pregnancy.

-If you can become pregnant, your healthcare provider will perform a pregnancy test before you start treatment with DOVATO.
+If you can become pregnant, your healthcare provider may perform a pregnancy test before you start treatment with DOVATO.

-If you can become pregnant, you should consistently use effective birth control (contraception) during treatment with DOVATO.
+If you can become pregnant, you and your healthcare provider should talk about the use of effective birth control (contraception) during treatment with DOVATO.

 Tell your healthcare provider right away if you are planning to become pregnant, you become pregnant, or think you may be pregnant during treatment with DOVATO.